DataWorks-NC/durham-quality-of-life-data/meta/mP_SQM.md

 |Resource | Learn More and Take Action |
 |:--- | :--- |
 |[Open Data Policing NC](https://opendatapolicingnc.com/)| Open Data Policing NC aggregates, visualizes, and publishes public records related to all known traffic stops to have occurred in North Carolina since January 1, 2002.
+|[Durham Civilian Police Review Board](https://durhamnc.gov/277/Civilian-Police-Review-Board)| The Civilian Police Review Board hears appeals of complaints submitted by residents concerning actions taken by police officers.
+This Board meets quarterly, generally on the 4th Wednesday of the last month of a quarter.
+They meet at City Hall at 5:30.
 |[RAIDS Online](http://raidsonline.com)| An online portal for viewing custom filters of crime data.
 |[Durham Police Department](http://durhamnc.gov/149/Police-Department)| The vision of the Durham Police Department is to be a progressive law enforcement agency committed to reducing crime by providing the best quality of service, fostering public confidence and maintaining the highest standards of excellence as a community partner for positive change.
 |[Durham County Office of the Sheriff](http://dconc.gov/government/departments-f-z/sheriff-s-office)| The quality of neighborhood life, its safety and welfare comes from the commitment of each of its citizens.
 The Durham County Sheriff’s Office takes pride in its role as a citizen of the community; partners with its members in the delivery of quality law enforcement services.